 The First Seasonal Collection - Summer

-Growing up in the Bay of Plenty meant summer at the beach every day.
-Fish and Chips from Koro Clems at the monument.
-Spending the afternoons swimming with my brother at the diving board while our Koro took his afternoon nap and our Kui sat eating her never-ending watermelon.
+Growing up in the Bay of Plenty meant summer wasn’t a season — it was a way of life.
+It meant long, golden days at the beach.
+Fish and chips from Koro Clems at the monument.
+Afternoons spent swimming with my brother at the diving board while our Koro took his afternoon nap and our Kui sat nearby, happily working her way through a never-ending slice of watermelon.

-Holidays in Arataki and waking up to that fresh sea breeze was something else.
-Removing the wheels from my cousins' skateboards with the tools we'd steal from our Papa's shed.
-Walking to Bayfair to buy candle wax so the boards would slide faster down the sand dunes.
-Swimming for endless hours then being greeted by my Nana's freshly baked biscuits on Crane Street every afternoon.
+Holidays in Arataki meant waking to the fresh sea breeze drifting through the windows.
+It meant removing the wheels from my cousins’ skateboards (with tools we’d “borrow” from our Papa’s shed) and walking all the way to Bayfair to buy candle wax so our boards would slide faster down the sand dunes.
+We’d swim for endless hours, only to be greeted each afternoon by Nana’s freshly baked biscuits on Crane Street.

 Summer from Maketu to Mauao as a child in the 90's - memories that last a lifetime!